comanandrei1993/cv-project-web-page/README.md

     5. Use "ng serve" in the console to start a local server.

     6. Open up a web browser and navigate to localhost:4200

+    7. The /admin route can be accessed by double clicking on the image in the header.

+    8. To access the /messages route you can log in with the "email@mail.int" username and the "password" password.